Pretty Pink Posh January 2026 Release - Sneak Peeks Day #1

 - Fine white embossing powder by Hero Arts

-- Google eyes from my stash
+- Googly eyes from my stash

 - Colored cardstock by Lawn Fawn